A Ouija Board predicted we would be lovers.

 We danced all night New Year's Eve at the Red Lion Pub - Marylyn in her red pajamas.
 We only had a single bed which wasn't a problem.

 Marylyn worked her way into Human Resources Management and bore the brunt as we raised a son (Eirean) and daughter (Katherine) plus two "Throw-away girls".
 We wore out two "kid-hauler" vans attending events, teaching Sunday school boy scouting, and dance lessons and so on.
 Kidney failure ended Marylyn's management career in 1999.

-Marylyn spent more than a decade working part-time at Estrella Mountain Community College, mostly as Advisor to the Estrella Chapter of Phi Theta Kappa National Honor Society.
+Marylyn spent 15 years working part-time at Estrella Mountain Community College, mostly as Advisor to the Estrella Chapter of Phi Theta Kappa National Honor Society.
 The Estrella Chapter scored in the top 10% of all 1,200 Chapters in terms of student achievements and awards more than ten years in a row.
 Named 2014 Estrella Mountain Community College "Woman of the Year" she made the college famous.

-All at Estrella was accomplished as her kidneys worsened into end-stage failure.
+January 18th, while everyone was celebrating Martin Luther King Jr.'s birthday, we miraculously received the gift of life in the form of a new kidney for Marylyn.
 Four O'clock Monday morning January 18, 2010 I was awake worrying about our kids when the phone rang.
 The number looked like that of Grandson Canaan so I picked up.

 Marylyn was transported from Recovery to the Intensive Care Unit where she was hooked up to multi-wires and hoses that fed alarm equipped monitors showing squiggly lines and ominous numbers.
 I spent the next three days and nights in a chair next to her while a cheerful competent nurse checked in every few minutes.